HKU-BAL/ClairS-TO/README.md

 ## Latest Updates

 *v0.4.0 (Mar.
-10, 2025)* : Updated ensemble of AFF and NEG networks for improved performance.
+10, 2025)* : This is the version used for the preprint.
+1. Fixed a numerical bug in calculating the joint probability of both networks, leading to a very sightly improved overall performance.

 *v0.3.1 (Nov.
 29, 2024)* : Added `ssrs` model for PacBio Revio (`hifi_revio_ssrs`) and Illumina (`ilmn_ssrs`) platforms.